The scaling limit of random simple triangulations and random simple quadrangulations: Introduction

 While the conditions under which we establish convergence to the Brownian map are rather general, {\em verifying} that a discrete random map ensemble satisfies these conditions can be rather involved.
 In many map ensembles of interest, the primary missing link is a labelling rule for the vertices of a canonical spanning tree of the map, such that vertex labels encode distances to a specified root vertex.
 For the case of random simple triangulations and quadrangulations, we provide a labelling that does not {\em precisely} encode distances, but we show that the error is insignificant in the limit.
 Intriguingly, for distances to a specified root vertex, the error in the label is bounded by the {\em winding number} of an associated closed loop in the map.
 In Section~\ref{sec:overview}, we briefly describe the bijection between simple triangulations and certain labelled trees, on which our proof of Theorem~\ref{thm:main} is based, and further discuss the role of winding numbers.
 The appearance of a winding number hints that a discrete complex-analytic perspective may shed further light on the shape of geodesics in random simple triangulations and eventually in the Brownian map.

 One requirement of Theorem~\ref{prop:CSTriple} is the convergence of a suitable spatial branching process, after renormalization, to the Brownian snake.
 Such convergence is known in many settings, but in others lack of symmetry (symmetry between the labels of children of a single node, in the coding of maps by labelled trees) has posed an obstacle.
-We introduce a technique we call {\em partial symmetrization}, in which we hold a ``representative subtree'' fixed while randomly permuting the children of individuals not within the subtree.
+We introduce a technique we call {\em partial symmetrization}, in which we choose a ``representative subtree'', then randomly permute the children of as many nodes of the subtree as possible without affecting the subtree's plane embedding.
 This introduces enough symmetry that we may appeal to known results to establish convergence to the Brownian snake.
 On the other hand, fixing a large subtree allows the partially symmetrized process to be related to the original labelled tree and so to the associated map.
 A detailed explanation of the partial symmetrization technique is easier to provide for a specific bijection, and we defer it to Section~\ref{sec:snake}.

 We believe partial symmetrization may be used to show that the multi-type spatial branching processes coding random $p$-angulations (for odd $p\ge 5$) converge to the Brownian snake.
 Given the work of Miermont \cite{miermont13brownian} and of Le Gall \cite{jf}, this is the only missing element in a proof that $p$-angulations (and perhaps more general random maps with degrees given by suitable Boltzmann weights) converge to the Brownian map.
 We expect to return to this in a subsequent work.